RayBB/openlibrary-docs/Disaster-Recovery-&-Immediate-Response.md

     - [stats dashboard](http://ol-home.us.archive.org:8088/dashboard/)
 - [ ] If the baremetal machine is hanging, contact #ops on slack or [manually restart baremetal](https://gnt-webmgr.us.archive.org/)
 - [ ] If there's a fiber outage and openlibrary.org's servers don't resolve (even to Sorry service), ask in #openlibrary or #ops for openlibrary.org to be temporarily pointed to the active Sorry server
+- [ ] Create a new [postmortem](https://github.com/internetarchive/openlibrary/issues/new?assignees=&labels=Type%3A+Post-Mortem%2C+Priority%3A+0%2C+GJ%3A+Triage+Exception&template=post_mortem.md&title=) issue

 # Troubleshooting

+Before continuing, you may want to check our [Port-mortems](https://github.com/internetarchive/openlibrary/issues?q=is%3Aissue+label%3A%22Type%3A+Post-Mortem%22+) to see if this is a known / already solved problem.

 1. If solr-updater or import-bot or deploy issue, or infobase (API), check `ol-home`
 2. If lending information e.g. books appear as available on OL when they are waitlisted on IA, this is a freak incident w/ memcached and we'll need to ssh into each memcached (ol-mem*) and `sudo service memcached restart`